temken/DaMaSCUS/README.md

 For installation and usage we refer to the manual.

 ## Updates
+The code will be updated continuously.
+Here I list only important updates and major bug fixes
-- `15.06.2017`: Update: major bug fix concerning mostly very high cross-sections.
+- `15.06.2017`: Release of v1.0.1: major bug fix concerning mostly very high cross-sections.
 - `06.06.2017`: Release of v1.0